Super-Freaks-Stadium/Super-Freaks-1-Ultimate-Edition/datafiles/Manual.md

 Go to the right, jump on enemy heads, reach the exit, all of that standard stuff.
 When you select a level, you can choose between any of the Super Freaks before playing, as well as a whole host of other unlockable characters.
 There are over 20 characters total!

 Also new to the game since version 1.1, custom characters can now be added via the “char” folder the game came with.
-We technically had a Gamebanana page for modding as well, unfortunately, Gamebanana sucks (for many reasons) and also they randomly took it down, and we’re not sure where else to host modded characters.
-For some reason you can still access the Gamebanana page and download some stuff, as well as view a tutorial: [Super Freaks 1 Ultimate Edition | SF1UE | Mods & Resources (gamebanana.com)](https://gamebanana.com/games/19289)
+[Check out our ModDB page!](https://www.moddb.com/games/super-freaks-1-ultimate-edition)

+Every level can be played in a combination of different modes.
+When selecting a level you can either play on Normal Mode, or Turbo Mode, in which you are much faster, but you have 30 seconds to get to the end of the level (this time can be extended by collecting things).
-Every level can be played in one of three difficulty modes (Easy, Normal, Hard) that changes the level layouts.
-You can also set three modifiers: a Mirror Mode, Fast Forward (speeds everything in the level up by 1.5x with a few exceptions to make it actually possible), and a Game Over screen so you too can suffer permadeath!
+You can choose one of three difficulty modes (Easy, Normal, Hard) that changes the level layouts, set three modifiers: a Mirror Mode, Fast Forward (speeds everything in the level up by 1.5x with a few exceptions to make it actually possible), and a Game Over screen so you too can suffer permadeath!

 #### Story Modes
 * ###### Super Freaks